Joyceku1020/recipe-nutrition-analysis/README.md

 ## Baseline Model
 ---

 To build my baseline model, I used a linear regression pipeline that processes both numerical and categorical data.
 I first separated out the target variable, calories, and split the dataset into training and testing sets.
+I reserved 20% of my data for testing and used the remaining 80% for training.
 All numeric features—like total fat, sugar, sodium, protein, saturated fat, carbohydrates, number of ingredients, and number of steps—were standardized so that the model could treat them equally regardless of scale.
 For the categorical feature, cuisine tags were one-hot encoded to ensure they could be used effectively in the regression model.

-Once the pipeline was set up, I trained the model on the training data and then evaluated its performance using **Mean Squared Error (MSE)**.
-This metric measures the average squared difference between predicted and actual calorie values, meaning larger mistakes have a bigger impact.
-MSE is helpful for capturing whether the model tends to miss the mark in extreme ways.
-The resulting MSE gives me a benchmark for how well a basic linear model can perform on this task, which I’ll use to judge more advanced models moving forward.
+These are the results I got after evaluating:

-`Baseline MSE: 816.06 calories^2`
+`Baseline MSE: 816.06`

 `Baseline R²: 0.9908`